 Simply put, note taking is a form of deeper engagement and learning.
 Note taking means engaging with ideas, analyzing them, and connecting them to other concepts.

 A note can take many forms.
-Zettelkasten, atomic note, Cornell note– they're all fine formats for note taking.
-And at the end of the day, the structure of the note itself doesn't matter that much.
+Zettelkasten, atomic notes, Cornell notes– they’re all fine formats for note taking.
+And at the end of the day, the structure of the note itself doesn’t matter that much.
 The most important thing about note taking is creating a living database of ideas, concepts, and quotes that we can draw on in the future to support our learning and creativity.